brandonmosher/pyctemp/README.md

     [name]["." delimited parameter names].[file extension]

-For example, the template directory name "map.K.V.t" yields map as the template name, K and V as the template paramter names and .t as the file extension.
+For example, the template directory name "map.K.V.t" yields map as the template name, K and V as the template parameter names and .t as the file extension.

 ### Template Matching and Parameter Values